What is the difference between HIV and AIDS?

 Find out more about the difference between HIV and AIDS

 Many people think that HIV and AIDS are the same thing, but this is not true.
 HIV is a virus, while AIDS is a condition that can develop if a person does not get treatment for HIV.
-A person with HIV may never get AIDS, and with proper treatment, a person with AIDS can revert back to being someone who is just HIV positive.
+A person with HIV, with proper treatment may never get AIDS , but a person with AIDS can revert back to being someone who is just HIV positive.

 What is HIV?

 HIV (Human Immunodeficiency Virus) is a virus that attacks and weakens the body’s immune system (the body’s disease fighting system).
 HIV makes it difficult for your body to fight against infections and cancers that it would normally be able to fight off.